goncy/deviget-challenge/README.md

 * "styled-components": Styles

 ## WTF why so much things, why so overhead?
-Sorry, i wanted to try new things, althought usually less is more, sometimes you need to try more to learn what is less
+Sorry, i wanted to try new things, althought usually less is more, sometimes you need to do more to learn what less is

 ## Deploy
 https://codesandbox.io/s/github/goncy/deviget-challenge